 One can enter the field of education as a teacher’s aide with minimal higher education.
 Often, a high school diploma, background check, and on the job training are all that is required.
 Associate degrees in teaching are also available, which give a potential employee an advantage.
 Some schools will provide tuition reimbursement to teacher aides who wish to earn their bachelor’s degree in education and continue as an employee at the given school.

 40% of teacher assistants are part time employees according to the Bureau of Labor Statistics (BLS).
 Part time aides rarely receive benefit packages.
 Full time employees receive benefits including health care and retirement.
 Furthermore, over one-third of teacher assistants belong to a union.
-The average salary for a teacher assistant is US$22,200 according to BLS as of 2008.
+The average salary for a teacher assistant is US$23,640 according to BLS.

 Many teacher assistants are employed to help a teacher or team of teachers with various tasks.
 Aides can provide instruction to individual or small groups of students while under the direct supervision of a qualified teacher.
 Aides are also qualified to help the teacher create lessons, design materials, administer tests, and grade assessments.

 Another common position is for an aide to provide direct assistance to and individual or small group of students throughout the day.
 Often students in the special education program have an Individualized Education Plan (IEP) that requires the accommodation of an aide.
 The aide may help provide individual instruction, ensure organization, or help with physical activities like pushing a wheelchair.
 Teacher aides who can speak a second language that is common within the student population are frequently sought after as translators.